-Sometimes what we need to simplify is our life, our daily habits.
+Sometimes we need to simplify our life, our daily habits.
 Do you ever feel you’ve been busy all day, and didn’t accomplish anything you really wanted to do?
-Maybe decluttering, simplifying, and changing our priorities will create a more satisfying -and healthier- life.
+Maybe decluttering, simplifying, and changing our daily routine will create a more satisfying -and healthier- life.

-Here are some habits that we often neglect and fail to prioritize, but medical science now recognize as vital to optimal health and well being.
-I’ve illustrated each with a link to an affiliate service or product that you might find helpful (and through which you can help support this blog), but feel free to develop your own ideas on how you can make these a consisent part of your life.
+Here are some habits we often neglect and fail to prioritize, but medical professionals now recognize as vital to optimal health and well being.
+I’ve illustrated each with a link to an affiliate service or product that you might find helpful (and through which you can help support this blog), but feel free to develop your own ideas on how you can make these a consistent part of your life.

-PHYSICAL ACTIVITY– We need to move more often , including sports, exercise, chores, walking, even just standing up more than we sit.
-Here are guidelines recommended by the U.S. Department of Health and Human Services
+We need to move mre often , including sports, exercise, chores, walking, even just standing up more than we sit.
+Here are guidelines recommended by the U.S. Department of Health and Human Services.

-I am indebted to another physician blogger Vania Manipod, D.O. a psychiatrist who believes “it’s stylish to talk about mental health.”
+Another physician blogger Vania Manipod, D.O. a psychiatrist believes “it’s stylish to talk about mental health.”
 A post she wrote in 2015 addressed these ideas and prompted me to explore them in a previous post here.

 Please take time to read Dr. Manipod’s post and others on her blog-